NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Zuhra.md

     desc: "`pf2:1` (arcane,light) **Frequency** once per round\n\n**Requirements** The zuhra is in dim or bright light\n* * *\n\n**Effect** The zuhra briefly reshapes part of their metallic body into a concave surface to reflect the surrounding light into the eyes of a creature within 30 feet.
 The target must attempt a DC 26 Reflex check save.
 It's then temporarily immune for 1 hour.\n\n**Critical Success** The target is unaffected.\n\n**Success** The target is [[Conditions/Dazzled|Dazzled]] until the start of the zuhra's next turn.\n\n**Failure** The target is [[Conditions/Blinded|Blinded]] until the start of the zuhra's next turn."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The zuhra transforms into a Small or Medium metal elemental or animal.
-This doesn't affect the zuhra's statistics, but it could change the damage type of their Strikes.\n\n* * *\n"
+This doesn't affect the zuhra's statistics, but it could change the damage type of their Strikes.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

 ```